 Prevent Toolkit For Police Communicators

 The Let’s Talk About It [LTAI] website is the main website for agencies to signpost to for more information about radicalisation, what to look out for and how to reach out for help.
-This is where the Department for Education have directed those who may have radicalisation concerns.
-This website has been updated to reflect potential increased risks during Covid19 and will be updated again to reflect any further changes in the risk over the coming weeks.

 Below is suggested content that can be included in your general online safety digital content.
 The assets are for embedding in digital content with wrap around signposting to LTAI.
 This toolkit will be updated in the coming weeks so please check content before using.